-The first hard copy ECGs are read locally by clinic physicians for notification and referral if needed.
+The original 12-lead ECG record is filed at the field center, and is read locally by clinic physicians for notification and referral if needed.
 The records are then placed in participants' local data files.
-Double-check that this participant is correctly identified.
+Double-check that the participant is correctly identified.